Always Properly Centered and Balanced

-Thanks to the INOFlex® and INOZet® clamping solutions of HWR Spanntechnik, EMB Zerspanungstechnik can even better fulfil customer quality requirements in production work.
+Thanks to the INOFlex and INOZet clamping solutions of HWR Spanntechnik, EMB Zerspanungstechnik can meet the quality demands of customers even better in series production.

-The mid-Hesse Lahn valley near Biedenkopf was the home of many small and larger foundries up to the 1960s and 1970s.
-But in the long term only the large ones were in a position to compete.
-This is reflected in the history of EMB Zerspanungstechnik in Biedenkopf.
-The company was established as an iron foundry for open-sand and stove castings in 1955.
+The Lahntahl in central Hessen near Biedenkopf was where many small and large foundries were located until 1960s and 1970s, but only the large ones were able to withstand competitive pressure long term.
+This also reflects the history of EMB Zerspanungstechnik in Biedenkopf.
+The company was founded in 1955 as an iron foundry for hearth and furnace casting.

 The most common materials which EMB machines are spheroidal and grey-cast iron.
 These are usually finished castings but also continuous castings in the case of one customer.
 In addition, the Biedenkopf company also manufactures components from aluminium and to a larger extent from stainless steel predominantly of the 1.4305 material.